 Not all AI customer service deployments deliver positive outcomes.
 Understanding where failures occur is as important as understanding where success comes from.

 Underdeveloped knowledge bases.
 The most common failure mode: an AI deployed with 15–20 FAQ responses attempting to handle a query mix that includes 80+ distinct question types.
 The result is high escalation rates, frustrated customers, and leadership concluding that "AI does not work for us" — when the real problem is insufficient knowledge base investment.
+The fix is to scale a proper FAQ and smart-response layer before judging performance.

 Poor escalation configuration.
 Deployments that trap customers in AI loops — where the bot cannot resolve a query but also does not offer a clear path to a human — generate significantly worse outcomes than both pure human support and well-configured hybrid support.
+Getting this right is the core of helpdesk automation best practices for complex ticket queues.

 Misaligned success metrics.
 Businesses that measure only ticket deflection rate miss negative signals in CSAT, repeat contact rate, and churn contribution.
 A chatbot that deflects 70% of tickets but drives a 15% CSAT decline is a failure, not a success.